tobykurien/Xtendroid/README.md

 }
 ```

-That's it!
-Note the lack of boilerplate code as well as Java verbosity in things like exception handling.
+Declare the activity in your ```AndroidManifest.xml``` file, add the internet permission, and that's it!
+Note the lack of boilerplate code and Java verbosity in things like exception handling and implementing anonymous inner classes for handlers.

 This and other examples are in the [examples folder][examples].